 Altura, B. T., and Altura, B. M. (1987).
 Endothelium-dependent relaxation in coronary arteries require magnesium ions.
 Brit.
 J. Pharmacol.
 91, 449-451.

 Altura, B. T., Brust, M., Barbour, R. L., Bloom, S., Stempak, J., and Altura, B. M. (1990).
 Magnesium dietary intake modulates blood lipid levels and atherogenesis.
 Proc.
 Nat.
 Acad.
 Sci.
 USA 87, 1840-1844.

 Altura, B. T., Shirey, T. L., Young, C. C., Dell-Orfano, K., Hiti, J., Welch, R., Yeh, Q., Barbour, R. L., and Altura, B. M. (1994).
 Characterization of a new ion-selective electrode for ionized magnesium in whole blood, plasma, serum and aqueous samples.
 Scand.
 J. Lab.
 Invest.
 54 (suppl.
 217), 21-36.

 Mauskop, A., Altura, B. T., Cracco, R. Q., and Altura, B. M. (1995).
 Intravenous magnesium sulfate relieves migraine headache attacks in patients with low serum ionized magnesium levels.
 Clin.
 Sci.
 89, 633-636.

-Altura, B. T., Memon, Z. S., Zhang, A., Cheng, T. P. O., Silverman, R., Cracco, R. Q., and Altura, B. M. (1997).
-Low levels of serum ionized magnesium are found in stroke patients early after stroke which results in rapid elevation in cytosolic free calcium and spasm in cerebral vascular muscle cells.
+Altura, B. T., Memon, Z. S., Zhang, A., Cheng, T. P.-O., Silverman, R., Cracco, R. Q., and Altura, B. M. (1997).
+Low levels of serum ionized magnesium are found in stroke patients early after stroke which results in rapid elevation in cytosolic free calcium and spasm in cerebral vascular smooth muscle cells.
 Neurosci.
 Lett.
 230, 37-40.